IDMNYU/audiolab/docs/serge.md

 <img src = "./img/vermona.jpg" width="100%" title="Vermona DRM1 with patch panel" alt="Vermona DRM1 with patch panel">

-The [**Vermona DRM1 MkIII**](https://www.vermona.com/en/products/drums-percussion/product/drm1-mkiii/) is an analog drum synthesizer developed by Vermona System.
+The [**Vermona DRM1 MkIII**](https://www.vermona.com/en/products/drums-percussion/product/drm1-mkiii/) is an 8-voice analog drum synthesizer developed by Vermona.
 A Serge-compatible patch panel sits in the rack above it.

 The DRM1 synthesizer can receive input both via MIDI (using the MOTU MIDI interface) and analog trigger signals from the Serge equipment sent in to the red jacks on the left size of the patch panel.
 MIDI commands allow the synthesizer to behave in a velocity-sensitive manner; analog triggers will sound each voice of the synthesizer at full volume.
 In addition, buttons on the left of the DRM1 (next to each row of controls) can be used to trigger each voice in the synthesizer to preview the sound.